-Every application for deferral and subsequent sign-up for the module is assessed by IFE staff to determine the course of action best suited to you as a learner.
-Where a learner recommences a module which was partially completed (some tutorials and/or some assessment tasks had been completed prior to deferring the module), IFE will determine whether exemptions can be given from attending some tutorials or completing some assessment tasks.
+Every application for deferral is assessed by IFE staff to ensure that all learners can complete the qualification within the specified enrolment period.
+Deferral is subject to approval by the IFE Registrar.
+Where there are known impending changes to a module that would adversely affect your capacity to defer and recommence the module, IFE will advise you and discuss alternative options.
+Where a learner recommences a module which was partially completed (some tutorials and/or some assessment tasks had been completed prior to deferring the module), the learner may contact IFE to determine whether exemptions can be given from attending some tutorials or completing some assessment tasks.
 This is determined on a case-by-case basis to ensure that learners meet the requirements of the units of competency and to avoid duplication of work for learners where possible.
 You will be advised in writing of any specific requirements or exemptions that apply in your case.